The Bone Marrow Transplant Process

 Once your donor (or you, for an autologous transplant) has been prepared, you will come to SCCA.

-- First visit: First, you will meet with your doctor and nurse to discuss your health history, have a physical exam and blood draw, get a tour of the transplant clinic, get consent forms to review and receive your “Patient & Caregiver Resource Manual.”
+- Transplant workup: On the first day, you will meet with your primary provider and team nurse to discuss your health history, have a physical exam and blood draw, get a tour of the transplant clinic, get consent forms to review, and receive your Patient & Caregiver Resource Manual.

 As these therapies take effect, your immune system will be greatly weakened, and you will be very susceptible to infections.
-Conditioning may also cause side effects, like nausea, fatigue and skin changes.
+Conditioning may also cause other side effects, like nausea, fatigue, and skin changes.
 Your health care team will teach you and your caregiver how to take special precautions to help prevent infections and how to manage side effects.
 They’ll also give you medicines to help with this.

 Conditioning typically lasts about a week.
-Depending on your treatment plan, you may complete conditioning as outpatient at the SCCA clinic or as inpatient at the University of Washington Medical Center (UWMC).
+Depending on your treatment plan, you may complete conditioning as outpatient at the SCCA clinic or as inpatient at University of Washington Medical Center (UWMC).

 If you are having an allogeneic transplant, one of the following will happen right before your transplant: